 Always Start With A Visual Inspection:

-- Loose or missing bolts or screws
+- Loose or missing, bolts or screws.

-- Cracks in the valve cover
+- Cracks, in the valve cover.

-- Part of the gasket sticking out from under the valve cover
+- Part of the gasket sticking out, from under the valve cover.

-- Evidence of a leak in the form of oil or black residue around the edge of the valve cover
+- Evidence of a leak, in the form of oil or black residue, around the edge of the valve cover.

-If you have a missing bolt or screw; it should be replaced immediately.
-Make sure to torque the bolts to the factory recommended torque.
-Consequently, If you tighten them too much; you can risk breaking the valve cover, and too loose, they can leak.
+If you have a missing bolt or screw, it should be replaced immediately.
+Make sure to torque the bolts, to the factory recommended torque.
+Consequently, if you tighten them too much; you can risk breaking the valve cover, and too loose, they can leak.

-Common Warning Signs Of A Failing Valve Cover Gasket:
+Common Warning Signs, Of A Failing Valve Cover Gasket:

 The Smell Of Burning Oil

 While the engine is running, the excess oil will drip on other components.
-These are all hot components that will burn the oil and produce a burning oil smell that is easily recognizable.
+These are all hot components, that will burn the oil and produce; a burning oil smell that is easily recognizable.

 Valve Cover Is “Caked” With Dirt And Is Leaking Oil

-So, If you look under your hood and discover that the valve cover is dirty; it’s most likely a leaking gasket.
+So, if you look under your hood and discover that, the valve cover is dirty; it’s most likely a leaking gasket.

 Oil Level Is Low

-Any oil leak reduces the amount of oil in the oil pan.
-So, When this happens frequently; it can cause the Engine Oil Light to appear on your dashboard.
-Consequently, If the engine oil is low, it will reduce its ability to properly lubricate internal engine components.
-Finally, This can build up excessive heat inside the engine; and cause serious engine damage.
+Any oil leak, reduces the amount of oil in the oil pan.
+And, if this happens frequently, it can cause the engine oil light, to appear on your dashboard.
+Furthermore, if the engine oil is low, it will reduce its ability, to properly lubricate internal engine components.
+Above all, this can build up excessive heat, inside the engine and cause serious engine damage.

 Engine Is Misfiring

-IMPORTANT NOTE – Sometimes oil can leak all the way down to the spark plug and eventually seep inside the spark plug tubes.
+IMPORTANT NOTE – Sometimes, oil can leak all the way down to the spark plug and eventually; seep inside the spark plug tubes.